 Chris co-Chairs ECW [Episcopal Church Women] with Tracy Mulveny, Mitzi Kratt and Joyce Gleason.
 ECW contributes support to the needy in our community.

-She is currently mentoring St. Peter's 2017 first-year EFM [Education for Ministry] class and plans to continue through all four years.
+She is currently mentoring St. Peter's EFM [Education for Ministry] class and plans to continue.

-In addition to her other ministries, Chris is also leading St. Peter's newly-formed Daughters of The King group, a ministry devoted to prayer, service and evangelism.
-Several DOK members recently went to our diocesan convention in Ocean City MD to pray for election issues in a prayer room provided for them.
+In addition to her other ministries, Chris is also leading St. Peter's Daughters of The King group, a ministry devoted to prayer, service and evangelism.
+Several DOK members attend to our diocesan convention to pray for election issues in a prayer room provided for them.

 "The Bread of Life," St. Peter's first chapter of The Order of the Daughters of the King, is led by Chris and is our newest ministry.